Taiwrash/g4-workshop/docs/beginner-intermediate/4-git-in-vscode.md

 ## VS Code Source Control

->   In this module, participants will learn how to leverage VS Code source control tab to perform all tasks that can be done using git commands. **Congratulations to those who hates memorising commands ):**
+>   In this module, Participants will learn how to use the source control tab in Visual Studio(VS) Code to perform all tasks that can be done with git commands. ):**

 ### What VS **Code**